 Actual losses are segregated into actual primary losses and actual excess losses.
 Effective January 1, 2017, an employer’s primary losses varies based upon the size of the employer as measured by the total expected losses used to determine eligibility for experience rating.
 There are over 90 different primary loss values ranging from $4,500 to $75,000.
 For experience modifications calculated between 2010 and 2016, the first $7,000 in losses for each claim were considered primary and used at full value in an employer’s experience modification.
 Any remaining amounts above the primary loss value were considered excess losses.
-The 2017 experience rating formula places full weight on the primary portion, with no weight given to the excess loss value.
+Since 2017, the experience rating formula places full weight on the primary portion, with no weight given to the excess loss value.
 Prior to 2017, a portion of the excess loss value was used in the experience modification calculation which varied from zero for very small employers increasing to 78% for the largest employer.
 The credibility values used in the experience rating formula can be found in Table II of the Experience Rating Plan.

-These factors are shown in the formula below, and are explained in the Experience Rating Form section.
+The factors shown in the formula below are explained in the Experience Rating Form section.

 Once issued, the WCIRB is permitted to revise an experience modification under a limited number of circumstances.
 The WCIRB is not permitted to revise an experience modification simply because a claim changes in value.
 Reasons for a revision to an experience modification include: